toddmccready/bayinx/README.md

 In the short-term, I'm going to focus on:
 1) Implementing as much machinery as I feel is enough.
+2) Figuring out how to design the `Model` superclass to have something like the `transformed pars {}` block but unifies transformations and constraints.
-2) Figuring out how to design the library to automatically recognize what kind of machinery is amenable to a given probabilistic model.
+3) Figuring out how to design the library to automatically recognize what kind of machinery is amenable to a given probabilistic model.

 In the long-term, I'm going to focus on:
 1) How to get `Stan`-like declarative syntax in Python with minimal syntactic overhead(to get as close as possible to statements like `X ~ Normal(mu, 1)`), while also allowing users to work with `target` directly when needed(same as `Stan` does).